 Needless to say if I were black I’d not only despise Tanya.
-I’d actually find the fact that Patrick Ness thought that how black people wanted to be represented on tv was as whiny, self obsessed racists who still see someone whose dad tried to kill them as being privileged, simply because their white, deeply offensive.
+I’d actually find it offensive, that Patrick Ness thought how black people wanted to be represented on tv was as whiny, self obsessed racists who still see someone whose dad tried to kill them as being privileged, simply because they’re white!

 I also find a phrase like “typical white person happy ending” to be without doubt the most racist phrase ever used in Doctor Who.
 I’m sure any of the grooming gang survivors would have really appreciated that episode Patrick Ness.
 Or do they not deserve representation?

 Similarly compare these scenes from Xena a show by people who didn’t care about representation, only in making a fun, camp, adventure series, to the modern day version of Supergirl, a show by people who care a lot about representation.

 Which one of these two series do you think has better female characters?

 The great irony is that when you highlight how great it is that you have black or female leading characters in the actual work itself, it actually looks like it belongs in the 50’s more than something that doesn’t have that diverse a cast like Primeval.